marcinwiacek/pl1/readme.md

 * TLB (Translation Lookaside Buffers)
 * Naumann machine

 You can also find description of X86, Risc-V, ARM, Z80 and many others.
-Studying them is little bit like tasting sweets in the shop... **can something be done differently?
+Studying them is little bit like tasting sweets in the shop...

+**But can something be done differently?
 Or better?**

 # This project